itthinx/groups/readme.txt

 == Upgrade Notice ==

 = 1.10.1 =
-This release fixes the French translation.
+This release fixes the French translation and adds some administrative actions and filters.